Carnival Dream accidents and incidents

 On March 4, 2013, while docked in Great Bay (call port Philipsburg, St Maarten), the ship suffered a major technical accident concerning its backup emergency generator.
 The issue was reported during the backup system’s scheduled testing.
 Although the propulsion and primary power systems were not impacted, Carnival Cruise Lines decided not to risk and let it depart without an operational back-up.

 While the responsible crew personnel was working on the problem, Carnival decided to fly all the passengers home via private charter flights and regular flights on planes departing from Princess Juliana International Airport (St Maarten).

-As compensation, all passengers received cruise refund equal to 3-day cost of the canceled voyage, plus 50% future Carnival cruise booking discount.
-The next itinerary (March 16) was also cancelled.
-All booked customers received full refund, 25% future 7-day Carnival cruise booking discount, plus reimbursement of any non-refundable transportation expenses.
+As compensation, all passengers received cruise refund equal to the 3-day cost of the canceled voyage, plus 50% future Carnival cruise booking discount.
+The next itinerary (March 16) was also canceled.
+All booked customers received a full refund, 25% future 7-day Carnival cruise booking discount, plus reimbursement of any non-refundable transportation expenses.

 |09 October 2012||Crew / Passenger Crimes|

 (law news) On October 9, 2012, the lawsuit against a 46-year-old female passenger who falsely alarmed the ship’s security about a bomb on board ended with 12 months federal prison sentence.
 The false threat prompted an extensive shipwide search, during which explosives were not found.

 On October 7, 2012, unofficially was reported a fire incident in Lido Deck's aft section.
 Two crew suffered injuries (smoke inhalation and burns) and had to be medevaced/airlifted by USCG.